Johari Window - Explained

 The four quadrants

-Open, or Arena This is the cell of the grid that both the subject and peers character description goes.
+- Open, or Arena This is the cell of the grid where both the subject and peers character description goes.
 These are the character traits that they had chosen.
+What is known by the person about him/herself and is also known by others.
+Examples: your name, the color of your hair, the fact you own a dog.

-Hidden, or Faade This quadrant contains the character traits that only the subject picked but their peers did not pick.
+- Hidden, or Facade This quadrant contains the character traits that only the subject picked but their peers did not pick.
+What the person knows about him/herself that others do not know.
+Such as: your secrets, your hopes, desires, what you like and what you dislike.

-Blind Spot This contains the character traits that the peers only picked but the subject didnt pick, its basically what others think of someone but the subjects are unaware.
+- Blind Spot This contains the character traits that the peers only picked but the subject didn't pick, it's basically what others think of someone but the subjects are unaware.
+What is unknown by the person about him/herself but what others know.
+Examples: your own manners, the feelings of other persons about you.

-Unknown This grid contains the adjective that was not selected by both parties.
+- Unknown This grid contains the adjective that was not selected by both parties.
 These refer to character traits that both the subject and the peer doesn't see or know, this may be as a result of negligent for both parties to see or the subject doesn't show them out.
+What is unknown by the person about him/herself and is also unknown by others.
+This information has an unknown potential to influence the rest of the window.